Elaine Peacock

 Elaine Peacock (also Knight) is a fictional character from the BBC soap opera EastEnders.
-Introduced as the mother of established character Linda Carter (Kellie Bright), Elaine is originally played by Maria Friedman from October 2014 until June 2017 as a recurring character, before being recast to Harriet Thorpe from May 2023 onwards as a series regular, taking over the Queen Victoria public house as landlady alongside Linda, following on from the disappearance of Linda's ex-husband Mick Carter (Danny Dyer).
+Introduced as the mother of established character Linda Carter (Kellie Bright), Elaine is originally played by Maria Friedman from October 2014 until June 2017 as a recurring character, before being recast to Harriet Thorpe from May 2023 onwards as a series regular, taking over The Queen Victoria public house as landlady alongside Linda, following on from the disappearance of Linda's ex-husband Mick Carter (Danny Dyer).
 Elaine's storylines in her first stint saw the character arrive to comfort Linda following her rape by Dean Wicks (Matt Di Angelo), pursuing a relationship with toyboy Jason Adams (Scott Neal), and feuding with Babe Smith (Annette Badland).

-In her second stint, Elaine's storylines include taking over the Queen Vic as landlady alongside new partner George Knight (Colin Salmon) and his daughters Gina (Francesca Henry) and Anna Knight (Molly Rainford), a feud with George's ex-wife Cindy Beale (Michelle Collins) and subsequently falling out with George after he and Cindy kiss twice, supporting Yolande Trueman (Angela Wynter) after her sexual assault ordeal by Pastor Clayton (Howard Saddler), caring for George's brother Kojo Asare (Dayo Koleosho) whom decides to live with her and George, coming to terms with Linda murdering Keanu Taylor (Danny Walters) as part of "The Six" storyline, revealing to Linda that her father was gay which they hid from her for years, dealing with Linda’s alcohol relapse, being a suspect in the "Who Attacked Cindy?" storyline for the show's 40th anniversary, cheating on George after she feels unwanted by him, having a health scare which prompts her to sell the Vic, and becoming co-manager of The Prince Albert gay bar with Cindy after Cindy struggles to run it alone.
+In her second stint, Elaine's storylines include taking over The Queen Vic as landlady alongside new partner George Knight (Colin Salmon) and his daughters Gina (Francesca Henry) and Anna Knight (Molly Rainford), a feud with George's ex-wife Cindy Beale (Michelle Collins) and subsequently falling out with George after he and Cindy kiss twice, supporting Yolande Trueman (Angela Wynter) after her sexual assault ordeal by Pastor Clayton (Howard Saddler), caring for George's brother Kojo Asare (Dayo Koleosho), who decides to live with her and George, coming to terms with Linda murdering Keanu Taylor (Danny Walters) as part of "The Six" storyline, revealing to Linda that her father was gay which they hid from her for years, dealing with Linda's alcohol relapse, being a suspect in the "Who Attacked Cindy?" storyline for the show's 40th anniversary, cheating on George after she feels unwanted by him, having a health scare which prompts her to sell The Queen Vic, becoming co-manager of The Prince Albert gay bar with Cindy after Cindy struggles to run it alone, and opening up a boutique hotel on the Square.

 Elaine is described as being larger than life, glamorous, and loves to be the centre of attention, and has a 'fraught' relationship with her daughter due to their similar personalities.